How to Have Anal Sex: 10 Easy Steps to Better Sex!

 Sex is complicated.
 Anal sex is even more so.
 For those who want to know how to have anal sex, you have come to the right place!
 Having anal sex for the first time isn’t easy, I know!
 But, if done right, anal sex can be some of the best sex you will ever have!

 How to Have Anal Sex: The Compete Guide

 Before we talk about how to have anal sex, let’s start with the basics.
 If you are going to have good sex then first and foremost, you need to be in touch with both your mind and body.

 Keeping both in sync and listening to them is the first step to learning how to have anal sex that feels great!
 What Most People get wrong about anal sex is that the most important sex organ is not your penis or your bottom.

 Understand Your Mind (The Most Important Sex Organ)

 More than you may realize, sex is all about your state of mind.
-Your brain is a powerful tool – It controls everything from your thoughts, feelings, movements and emotions.
+Your brain is a powerful tool – It controls everything from your thoughts, feelings, movements, emotions, and your orgasm!